skyzh/write-you-a-vector-db/tutorial/src/cpp-02-setup.md

 **Insert Validation**

 It is possible that a user might insert a vector of dimension 3 or 5 to a `VECTOR(4)` column.
 In insertion executor, you may do some validations to ensure the received tuples are of the correct schema.

+*Again, please keep your implementation in this section private and do not put them in a public repo, especially if you want to approach the bonus tasks, because they overlap with the CMU-DB's Database Systems course projects.*